python/typing/docs/spec/literal.rst

 """""""""""""""""""""""""""""""""""""""""""""""""

-Type checkers should be capable of performing exhaustiveness checks when working Literal types that have a closed number of variants, such as enums.
+Type checkers should be capable of performing exhaustiveness checks when working with Literal types that have a closed number of variants, such as enums.
 For example, the type checker should be capable of inferring that the final ``else`` statement must be of type ``str``, since all three values of the ``Status`` enum have already been exhausted::